 Museum Bank Indonesia

-Despite dating back to the colonial era of Indonesia, the displays and facilities in this museum are high-tech and modern, including animation, touch screen devices, and VR.
+The building may date back to the colonial era, but the museum’s displays and facilities are high-tech.
+Forget the notion of an old dusty museum; expect to see animation, modern devices, and VR technology.
 Bank Indonesia is Indonesia’s central bank, but the museum offers so much more than the history of the country’s economy.
-Tourists can also see historic artifacts from many different ancient kingdoms in the archipelago before it became the unified country it is now.
-The colonial European-style architecture is a treat in itself, grandiose architecture dominated by white.
+Visitors can also see historic artifacts from many different ancient kingdoms in the archipelago before it became the unified country it is now.